Tai-401-Py/reading-notes/AWS_CLF_C01/AWS_02.md

   - Mobile SDKS (Android, iOS)
   IoI Device SDKs (Embedded D, Arduino)
 - AWS CLI is built on AWS SDK Python

+## AWS Cloudshell

+Virtual CLI, you can use it and it will default to the region being used in.
+If you want to specify a specific region for use use the `--region` modifier `aws iam list-users --region us-east-1`

+Your cloud shell environment has a full repository and you can download and upload files.

+You can also creat new terminal tabs.